If you’re even the least bit serious about SolidWorks API programming, then you need to have a game plan for efficiently doing each of these:

 Cleveland has many great night attractions for you to enjoy, including the Golden Horseshoe Casino.

-I hope you can join me in Cleveland for an awesome three days of learning!
+I hope you can join me in Cleveland for a great time of learning!
 Let me know if you have ANY questions.

 Want to keep up with future CADSharp.com content, webinars, and special offers?
 Sign up for our newsletter.